 The goal of the Muhlenkamp Fund is to make our shareholders a good return after taxes and inflation.
 This means minimizing the tax rate and postponing capital gains to the extent that it may be profitable.

 How do we seek to “minimize the tax”?

-We prefer long-term and qualified over short-term and ordinary .
+We prefer long-term capital gains and qualified dividends over short-term capital gains and ordinary dividends.
 Here’s why:

 Fund shareholders (except those with tax-deferred accounts such as an IRA, Roth IRA, Coverdell Education Savings Account, etc.) are required to pay taxes for the year the distributions are received.
 Accounts with distributions in excess of $10.00 receive IRS Form 1099-DIV, which is mailed at the beginning of the calendar year following the distribution.

 What do you mean by “postponing capital gains to the extent that it may be profitable”?

 We believe the proper time to sell a security is when the underlying trend that drove its performance has matured.
 It’s much like growing tomatoes…